René Gómez Manzano: Background

 Gomez Manzano was born in Havana, Cuba.
-At the age of eleven, he was sent by his parents to study in the Appalachian Mountains region of the U.S. He then earned a scholarship to Moscow's Patrice Lumumba University, where he studied International Law.
+At the age of eleven, he was sent by his parents to study in the Appalachian Mountains region of the U.S. After completing his secondary education, Manzano enrolled in the University of Havana to study law.
+However, his studies in Cuba were cut short due to the Cuban Revolution.
+He then earned a scholarship to Moscow's Patrice Lumumba University, where he studied International Law and graduated with a law degree in 1966.
 As a result of his travels, he is fluent in Spanish, Russian, English, and French.
 He is a Roman Catholic and an avid chess player.

 A defense lawyer, he entered the dissident movement when he began to defend political prisoners in the late 1980s.
 He became a cofounder of Corriente Agramontista in 1990, an organization of lawyers willing to file suit against the state to force it to fulfill its own laws.

 On 6 August 1994, he was arrested and detained in what Amnesty International called "an apparent round-up of known government critics and human rights activists"; the group designated him a prisoner of conscience.

 For several years, Gomez Manzano was married to fellow dissident and independent journalist Ana Margarita Perdigón Brito until she decided to leave Cuba with her daughter and seek exile in the United States in 2012.